People of Abbeydorney show support for Joanne Hayes at inquiry into Kerry babies case.

 Villagers from Abbeydorney in County Kerry stage a picket outside the tribunal of inquiry into the Kerry babies case in Tralee.

 This was the first time public opinion had been expressed.

 She had given birth to a a baby boy at home on the family farm in Abbeydorney, but the baby had died.
-Its body was found on the property and it had the same blood type as Hayes and its father, Jeremiah Locke.
+The baby's body was found on the property and had the same blood type as Hayes and the baby's father, Jeremiah Locke.
 The Cahirciveen baby did not, but Gardaí came up with a theory that she had been pregnant by two different men and gave birth to both babies.

 The murder charge was dropped later that year and a tribunal was set up to investigate Gardaí handling of the case.
 The picket came the day after the tribunal had interrogated Joanne Hayes for five days, during which she collapsed several times and had to be sedated.

 An RTÉ News report broadcast on 23 January 1985.
 The reporter is Tom MacSweeney.